strangelove-ventures/web3-mcp/README.md

 - Send native tokens (using private key from .env)
 - Send ERC-20 tokens (using private key from .env)
 - Approve ERC-20 token spending (using private key from .env)

+Cardano Operations:
+- Get network information and statistics
+- Check address balances and transaction history
+- View UTxOs for an address
+- Explore stake pools and delegation information
+- Get details about native assets
+- View detailed transaction information
+- Get statistics about the current epoch

 THORChain Operations:
 - Check RUNE balances